Skip to main content

 Overview

-Only the settings listed on the Devin for Terminal Settings page apply to Devin for Terminal.
-The settings on the Windsurf Team Settings apply to Windsurf and do not necessarily apply to Devin for Terminal unless also listed on the Devin for Terminal settings page.
+Only the Devin CLI-specific settings on these pages apply to Devin CLI.
+General Windsurf Team Settings apply to Windsurf and do not necessarily apply to Devin CLI unless also listed on the Devin CLI settings page.

 Available Settings